-This creates a Variables object that will read construction variables from the file or list of filenames specified in files.
-If no files are specified, or the files argument is None, then no files will be read.
-The optional argument args is a dictionary of values that will override anything read from the specified files; it is primarily intended to be passed the ARGUMENTS dictionary that holds variables specified on the command line.
+If args is specified, it is a dictionary of values that will override anything read from files.
+This is primarily intended to pass the ARGUMENTS dictionary that holds variables specified on the command line.
 Example:

 '''

 vars = Variables('custom.py')

 vars = Variables('overrides.py', ARGUMENTS)

 vars = Variables(None, {FOO:'expansion', BAR:7})

 '''